-Although this feedback might seem somewhat uneven, it provides valuable information surrounding how teachers report about the experience of teaching about hunger.
-Furthermore, it might seem as though an ELA curriculum focused on hunger again is something only for idealists or a sense of false altruism, but these teachers, including those all over the United States
+It might seem as though an ELA curriculum focused on hunger again is something only for idealists or a sense of false altruism; however, these teachers, including those all over the United States who do this type of work daily, are the fabric that weave our society together time and time again.
+So, what can curriculum really do?
+It can do a lot, but it is always the people behind the product who make it the most impactful.
+Most teachers might agree effective curriculums must diversify according to their students or depending on the type of school or what external factors are influencing a school community.
 Purpel and McLaurin (2004) debated effective curriculum by discussing the process of designing curriculum more specifically and made suggestions on how to address the need for change by advocating for active inquiry.
 In a similar way, Applebee (2008) made several suggestions for designing curriculum, beginning with conversation and knowledge in action.
 Although many hunger curriculums do not focus on English, Applebee addressed something that I admire about literature: "literature is a way of learning to make sense of the world... for making the inexplicable explicable, the uncommon common" (p.
 122).
 So, my question is, why does this not apply to ELA and specifically food security?
 Lastly, drawing on storytelling and indigenous influences, Jo-Ann Archibald (2008) described her storywork curriculum with an emphasis on life experience and teaching through story and mentioned that "the story can become the teacher and we can live life through stories" (p.
 101).
 All these curricular approaches influenced the design of the LTS curriculum, which aims to inspire new hunger warriors to conquer hunger and malnutrition because, ultimately, I believe, as the participants have demonstrated, it is possible.